 This past week, I had the privilege of speaking about Perinatal Mood and Anxiety Disorders with the Moms’ weekly group I attend.
-It was a bit beyond my comfort zone as I am accustomed to supporting and disseminating information in cyberspace more than in person, something I hope to change this year.
+It was a bit beyond my comfort zone as I am accustomed to supporting and disseminating information in cyberspace more than in person, something I hope to change.

 Think about how huge that is for so many of us.

-Despite the fact that up to 10% of new moms struggle with a Perinatal Mood & Anxiety Disorder, many of us don’t have the PRIVILEGE of having someone we can say “Me too” with at the end of a hard day with the baby in our arms and the struggling brain in our head.
+Despite the fact that up to 10% of new moms struggle with a Perinatal Mood and Anxiety Disorder, many of us don’t have the PRIVILEGE of having someone we can say “me too” with at the end of a hard day with the baby in our arms and the struggling brain in our head.

 “Me too” shouldn’t be a privilege.